 “I have noticed that children with autism think in pictures,” according to art therapist Theresa Van Lith.

 “So it’s a natural progression, then, to use the visual arts to communicate what’s going on in their world.”
 Art therapy can help with social skills.
 Art therapy can address Sensory Processing Disorder.
 Drawing or doodling can be calming when stress or anxiety is overwhelming.

-Stress & anxiety?
-Doodle/draw on Simon to relieve stress.
-It is therapeutic.
-Kids suffering from trauma (interpersonal violence, witness to homicide, combat or war, natural disasters, terrorism, complicated grief, medical illness...) have difficulty expressing what’s in their mind verbally?
-Art could help them communicate it visually.
 Kids are not doing well in school?
 Having a bad working memory sometimes is the problem.
-Give them Simon to create art on at least 20 minutes a day can boost working memory, self-esteem, & self-confidence.
+Get them Simon to draw/doodle on at least 20 minutes a day can boost working memory, self-esteem, & self-confidence.
 Kids spend too much time on electronic devices?
-Give them Simon & let them doodle/draw to express their imagination.
-Want to be a great leader?
+Give them Simon & let them have fun drawing to express their imagination.
+Aspire to be a great leader?
 Doodle/draw on Simon to help boost creativity, which is the #1 quality in a great leader (according to a survey of thousands of great leaders around the world) Want to be original and unique?
 The art you create on Simon is guaranteed to be one-of-a-kind.
 No other backpack in the world has the same design art on it as yours.
 It's erasable; so you continue to have one-of-a-kind design art on it.
 Simon guarantees it!